+'''

+get_mathematical_representation (field_name='C')

-get_mathematical_representation (field_name='C') return mathematical representation of the boundary condition get_virtual_point (arr, idx=None)
+return mathematical representation of the boundary condition

-$field_name(str) -$
+Parameters

+field name (str) -

+Return type

+str

+get_virtual_point (arr, idx=None)

+Parameters

-idx(Tuple[int, ...] | None)-
+idx(tuple[int, ...] | None)-

+Return type

+float

+homogeneous: bool

+determines whether the boundary condition depends on space

+Type

+bool

+make_adjacent_evaluator()

+returns a function evaluating the value adjacent to a given point

+Deprecated since version Since: 2023-12-19

+Returns

-A function with signature (arr_1d, i_point, bc_idx), where arr_1d is the one-dimensional data array (the data points along the axis perpendicular to the boundary), i_point is the index into this array for the current point and bc_idx are the remaining indices of the current point, which indicate the location on the boundary plane.
-The result of the function is the data value at the adjacent point along the axis associated with this boundary condition in the upper (lower) direction when upper is True (False).
+A function with signature (arr_1d, i_point, bc_idx), where arr_1d is the one-dimensional data

+array (the data points along the axis perpendicular to the boundary), i_point is the index into

+this array for the current point and bc_idx are the remaining indices of the current point, which

+indicate the location on the boundary plane.
+The result of the function is the data value at

+the adjacent point along the axis associated with this boundary condition in the upper (lower)

+direction when upper is True (False).

+Return type

+function

 make_ghost_cell_sender()

-return function that might mpi_send data to set ghost cells for this boundary make_ghost_cell_setter()
+return function that might mpi_send data to set ghost cells for this boundary

+Return type

+GhostCellSetter

+make_ghost_cell_setter()

 return function that sets the ghost cells for this boundary

+Return type

+GhostCellSetter

 abstract make_virtual_point_evaluator()

+returns a function evaluating the value at the virtual support point

+'''